 Or, maybe like The Golden Girl you want to focus on a real girl approach to living your best life.
 She focuses on content for the stylish, everyday girl, and talks about everything from fashion and beauty, to travel, to healthy living.
 The targeted audience is her focus, so she’s still able to write about lots of different things!

 Very Erin focuses on self-improvement and personal growth, and covers a range of topics including how to prepare for a move, 10 things every woman should have in her purse, how to beat the afternoon slump, and so on.
 There are ways of writing about a lot of topics but still having a focus.

 Choosing your domain name will be one of the most important things you do for your blog.
 It should also be your blog name so you want it to be something you love and want to stick with!
-Many people choose to use their full name as their domain name and there are many positives of doing so.
+Some people choose to use their full name as their domain name and there are many positives of doing so.
 Check out Melyssa Griffin’s post on why she switched over to MelyssaGriffin.com from TheNectarCollective.com.

 Perhaps one day I will switch to KateBialowas.com, but for now I’m happy with my blog’s name!
 If you’re having trouble thinking of a name, your full name might be a good option.

 There are a handful of blog platforms out there to choose from, some of the most popular being WordPress.org and Blogger.com.
-Here’s a rundown on how to choose the best platform for your blog from The Collective Mill.
-Marianna gives an overview of each platform and the pros and cons of each.

 SiteGround offers 3 awesome plans to choose from, depending on your needs as a blogger!
 Here are some of the differences: